 If you’re facing similar concerns with a complete draft of yours, try this:

 - Determine the number of words you’d like your final draft to be.
 This number is your goal.

 - Subtract the number of words of your current draft from that goal.
 This is the number of words you lack.

 For example, let’s say you’d like a draft to be 50,000, but it is currently 45,000.
 The difference between those numbers is 5,000.
 Your 45,000-word draft is 85 single-spaced pages.
 Divide 5,000 by 85 and you need to add about 59 words to each page to reach your goal.

 The crucial thing is finding ways to add those sixty words that help the draft.
 For example, I reviewed ways of making setting interesting and my characters’ backstories before I started.
-The words I added improved characterization or setting as a result.
+The words I added improved characterization and setting as a result.